bilalshaikh292/Language-Translator/README.md

 # Language-Translator
-Language Translator Made using HTML5, CSS3, JS, PHP And Ajax,
+Language Translator Made using HTML5, CSS3, JS And PHP.